 See also: Granite Countertop Colors

-Granite Vs Quartz Maintenance
+Granite or Quartz Maintenance

 Since stains are easily visible on granite, it needs a lot of care.
 You can easily clean your countertop with mild detergent or soap and water.
 This is a natural stone product.